 Assessing Your Cardiovascular Risk

-It’s important to assess your heart health, including its functional capacity and the possible risks of surgery.
-This is especially critical if you have had any heart problems.
+It’s essential to assess your heart health, including its functional capacity and the possible risks of surgery.
+Assessing your heart health is especially critical if you have had any heart problems.

-We may order specific laboratory tests based on your general health assessment and your physical examination and based on the type of surgery required.
+We may order specific laboratory tests based on your general health assessment and physical examination and the type of surgery required.

 Lab tests typically ordered include:

 - Complete blood count to check your kidney and liver function

 - Fasting glucose test

 We may order an electrocardiograph to assess your heart health and a chest radiograph to check the condition of your lungs.